mia-platform/documentation/docs/development_suite/identity-and-access-management/console-levels-and-permission-management.md

 ## Identity Capabilities inside Console

-Users and Service Accounts can perform a set of predetermined actions along Console levels, in accordance with a set of permissions grouped within a specific role.
+Identities can perform a set of predetermined actions along Console levels, in accordance with a set of permissions grouped within a specific role.
 A set of default Roles has been defined:

 * `Company Owner`: A Company Owner has the ability to manage Company Users and Service Accounts, and has full administrative capabilities on all the Projects (and Runtime Environments) within the Company
 * `Project Administrator`: A Project Administrator is able to manage identities and all other aspects of a Project, thus being able to perform any actions on all the Runtime Environments of the Project as well